PR and the Legal Sector - Getting it Right

 You can also include your coverage in any newsletters you send out to clients to impress them with your expertise.
 If your lawyers or solicitors contributed to the article, they might want a link to be added to their personal bio on your website to give their profile more oomph.

 Finally, once you think you have secured all possible coverage from a press release or commentary, it can be a good idea to add a similar version of the original copy to your blog.
 Regular readers of your blog may be interested in the subject, and Google also loves to see fresh, relevant content being uploaded to your website so it ticks another SEO box!

 A comprehensive and successful PR and outreach strategy can take up a lot of time and resources.
 It requires long-term planning, quick reactions, an eye for a story, the ability to write engaging copy and create eye-catching assets, and relationship-building with journalists.

-Fortunately, at I-COM we’re the masters of PR and outreach.
-So if you need a hand with any element of your PR, or want someone to take on the bulk of the heavy lifting, we’re at the ready to help your business get the attention it deserves.
+Fortunately, at I-COM we're the masters of PR and outreach, particularly with legal service providers.
+So if you need a hand with any element of your PR, or want someone to take on the bulk of the heavy lifting, we're at the ready to help your business get the attention it deserves.